newersmoke/standAlone/README.md

 # standAlone

+Quick start with chart.
+Create chart in one line.
+Flexible and rapidly configurable.
-Small javascript libary based on canvas.
+Small javascript libary based on canvas (canvas, htm5, javascript).

 Now the library contains two methods :
 - createPipeCanvas